 How you will be assessed

-A mixture of coursework and exams
+A mixture of NEA (non examined assessment) and exams.

 Progression